suraj-repositories/suraj-repositories/README.md

 # 📡 suraj-repositories

 Welcome to my GitHub profile!
 This github profile is dedicated to best practices on some popular techologies.
-I am using this profile for you quick reference and you can also use this too.
+I am using this profile for my quick reference and you can also use this too.

  🌱 I’m currently learning Spring boot<br>
  💬 Ask me about my snippits<br>